 THE JAZZ FESTIVAL

-The Lancaster Avenue Jazz and Arts Festival is the neighborhood's biggest event TK ugh, but also wanted to appeal to a wider audience throughout the city.
+The Lancaster Avenue Jazz and Arts Festival is the an important event for the neighborhoods surrounding the Avenue, but the organizers also wanted to appeal to a wider audience throughout the city.
 I wanted to give it an inclusive voice that represented the rich visual history of jazz, but while still feeling warm and without going too modern.

 PROPOSING A BRAND FOR LOWER LANCASTER AVENUE